 On a diagram, Point B is the upper yield point and point C is the lower yield point.
 The stress at the yield point is called yield strength.

 Lower yield point

 The lower yield point is considered as strength criteria for ductile material because it is clearly seen from the stress-strain diagram that above any point of lower yield point, there will always be some yielding occurred.
 So the stress value at point C (see the above diagram) must require to be considered while designing to maintain yielding or maintain the material deformation up to the elastic limit.
 That’s why the Designer takes the value of the lower yield strength.

 For some materials (Mostly brittle material), the value of yield stress or yield point is not clearly visible or not able to identify on a stress-strain diagram of that material.
 In this case, we use the 0.2 % offset method to determine yield stress.
 Draw a line parallel to the linear portion (Proportional limit) of the curve on the X-axis at a strain value of 0.002.
 The second endpoint which intersects the stress-strain curve corresponding value of stress at the Y-axis is noted as ‘Yield strength’

 There are many other properties understood from the stress-strain diagrams like plasticity, toughness, stiffness, resilience, proof resilience, ductility, Brittleness, etc.

 The ultimate points indicate the maximum stress that a material can withstand before failure.
 The corresponding stress value is called ‘Ultimate strength’.
 After this point, failure occurs.

 Necking is started at the ultimate point and stress reduces after the ultimate point significantly due to necking.
-Specimen become thinner and thinner.
+Specimens become thinner and thinner.
 The value of the internal resisting force will continuously decrease.
 That is why stress is continuously reduced after an ultimate point.
 Point D on a diagram is the ultimate point.